Inter-node superconductivity in strained Weyl semimetals: Model

-It is worth noting that the gap function in the reduced BdG Hamiltonian (\ref{Model-BdG-reduction-HBdG-inter-2reduced}) depends on the angles of momentum $\mathbf{k_{\chi}}$ even if the initial ansatz (\ref{Model-Delta-BdG-Delta-inter}) does not depend on $\mathbf{k_{\chi}}$.
+It is worth noting that the gap function (\ref{Model-BdG-reduction-Delta-chi-inter-def}) in the reduced BdG Hamiltonian (\ref{Model-BdG-reduction-HBdG-inter-2reduced}) acquired an additional dependence on the angles of momentum $\mathbf{k_{\chi}}$.
 Obviously, such a dependence is induced by the unitary transformation $U_{\chi}$, which diagonalizes the kinetic part.
+The origin of this angular dependence is similar, e.g., to that in Ref.~\cite{Hashimoto2016}, where it appears after the transition to the band basis and projection onto the conduction band.
 We checked that the contributions due to the spin singlet parameter $\Delta_0$ are suppressed at large $\mu$.
-Therefore, they are absent in the reduced Hamiltonian.
+Therefore, it is not surprising that they are absent in the reduced Hamiltonian.

 It is worth noting that the inter-node spin-triplet pairing always results in a gapless state \cite{Meng-Balents:2012,Cho-Moore:2012}.
 For example, in the special case $\Delta_1=\Delta_2=0$, the energy spectrum of Hamiltonian (\ref{Model-BdG-reduction-HBdG-inter-2reduced}) is given by